By April Chavez, as told to Stephanie Watson

 When they couldn't find my veins to place an IV, they called in a nurse from the Rapid Response team.
-His only job was to stick the IV in me, but as soon as he looked at the numbers on my chart, he knew something was really wrong.
-He said I needed to go to the ICU.
+Their only job was to stick the IV in me, but as soon as they looked at the numbers on my chart, they knew something was really wrong.
+They said I needed to go to the ICU.

 I spent nine days there.